Skip to main content

 Screenshot of the Digital Zen Garden in action

 Remember when websites were fun?
-When you’d stumble upon a page that made you smile, not because it was trying to sell you something, but because it was created by someone who just wanted to share something delightful?
-I’ve been thinking about this a lot lately, especially as I see the web becoming increasingly homogenized with cookie-cutter templates and AI-generated content.
+When you’d stumble upon a page that made you smile, not because it was trying to sell you something, but because someone just wanted to share something delightful?
+I’ve been thinking about this a lot lately.
+The web has gotten pretty same-y.

 In an effort to recapture some of that early web magic, I decided to build a digital Zen garden - an interactive canvas where you can rake sand, place rocks, add plants, and create your own peaceful space.
 It’s not trying to optimize for conversions or maximize engagement metrics.
 It’s just meant to be a calm, enjoyable experience.